berndab/neural_network/README.md

 ### Feature Bucketing

-The model performed best when with a low bucketing threshold was used for the two features APPLICATION_TYPE and CLASSIFICATION where only the categorical values for these features that had row count in the single digits were converted to the catigory "Other".
-Using larger threshold variable to move catigorical values with row counts above 100 significantly reduced the model’s accuracy.
+The model performed best when using a low bucketing threshold for the features APPLICATION_TYPE and CLASSIFICATION which bucket catigories that only had row counts less thatn 10.
+Using larger threshold variable to bucket catigorical values with row counts above 100 significantly reduced the model’s accuracy.

 ### ASK_AMOUNT Feature Outlier Filtering

-Any attempt to filter even the most extream outlier values lowered the accuracy performance of the machine learning model.
-This may be because these upper 25% or the ask amout values offer significant predictive value to the model do to their high dollar amounts
+Any attempt to filter even the most extreme outlier values lowered the accuracy of the machine learning model.
+This may be because these upper quartile values have significant predictive value to the model do to their high dollar amounts.

 ### Neural Network Layer Activation Functions

-The most accurate model was the version that used the ReLU activation for the import and all hidden layers with the output layer using the sigmoid activation function.
-The tabh activation function used on in the input and hidden layers produced almost the same accuracy as using the ReLU function.
-All other activation function used produced a trained model with less accuracy.
+The most accurate model used the ReLU activation for the import and hidden layers configurations and the sigmoid activation function for the output layer.
+The model accuracy when using the tanh activation function was used in the input and hidden layers configuration was slightly less accurate then when using the ReLU function .
+All other activation function to configure the input and hidden layers of the model produced a model that was much less accurate then the model using ReLu and tanh.

 ### Adding Hidden Layers and Hidden Layer Neurons

-Adding more neurons to the hidden layer and more hidden layers continued to increase the models accuracy until it reached a pick trained accuracy of about 0.445 - 0.4470 using
+Adding more neurons to the hidden layer and more hidden layers continued to increase the models accuracy until it reached a peak trained accuracy of about 0.445 - 0.4470 using
 * hidden layer 1:  75 neurons
 * hidden layer 2: 150 neurons
 * hidden layr  3:  10 neurons